chucknorris-io/storybook-addon/README.md

 import 'storybook-addon-chucknorris/register';
 ```

-This will register the Viewport Addon to Storybook and will show up in the action area.
+This will register the Chuck Norris Addon to Storybook and will show up in the action area.